piglovesyou/graphql-let/README.md

 ## FAQ

+#### Do I have to use React with graphql-let?

+No, I believe.
+There are [more plugins that also generates `.ts` from `.graphql` documents](https://graphql-code-generator.com/docs/plugins/) where one might want the source and `.d.ts` through graphql-let.

-> Can I write GraphQL documents in my `.tsx` like ``const query = gql`query News{ ... }`;``?
+#### Can I write GraphQL documents in my `.tsx` as ``const query = gql`query News{ ... }`;``?

-No, you need to have separated document files to run the webpack loader.
-Besides, typing with that syntax would be impossible.
+Afraid not, you need to have separate document files to execute the webpack loader.
+Besides, typing the value of ``gql`...` `` will be impossible.

-> What's `.graphqls`?
+#### What's `.graphqls`?
 Do I need to use `.graphqls` for schema and `.graphql` for documents?

-Not exactly, but I'll recommend using such different extensions for webpack loader detection since these will want the different loaders.
-And `.graphqls` is one of [the supported extensions for GraphQL schema by graphql-toolkit](https://github.com/ardatan/graphql-toolkit/blob/d29e518a655c02e3e14377c8c7d3de61f08e6200/packages/loaders/graphql-file/src/index.ts#L9).
+Not exactly, but I'll recommend that.
+I think such different extensions lead to more simple configuration for the webpack loaders with less pitfalls.
+And the reason for using `.graphqls` is that it's one of [the supported extensions in the core library](https://github.com/ardatan/graphql-toolkit/blob/d29e518a655c02e3e14377c8c7d3de61f08e6200/packages/loaders/graphql-file/src/index.ts#L9).

 ## License